Middlecon/DBImport/docs/project.rst

 RoadMap
 -------

-  1. Implement all existing function on 'old' DBImport into the Python version. - **Ongoing**
+  1. Implement all existing function in Legacy DBImport into the Python version. - **Ongoing**
   2. WebGui for administration of DBImport - **Alpha version available**
-  3. Multi cluster ingestion of data - **Ongoing**
+  3. Multi cluster ingestion of data - **Synchronous support implemented**
   4. Custom queries and delta loads from source - **Partially implemented**
   5. Support for more JDBC sources such as Netezza, TeraData, ExaData
-  6. Support for more than MySQL as database for Hive Metastore - **Implemented in v0.42**
-  7. Support for more than MySQL as configuration database for DBImport
+  6. Support for more than MySQL as configuration database for DBImport